lcdm-uiuc/info490-sp16/orientation/syllabus.md

 offer a broader context for the new week, explain key concepts, and demonstrate important tasks.
-To view the instructor videos, you will need to login to the Illinois Mediaspace (links are embedded in the relevant weekly overview, and as necessary in the appropriate lesson).
-You will be given twenty points for viewing each weekly instructor overview video, and ten points for viewing any instructor video that is part of a weekly lesson.
+To view the instructor videos, you will need to login to the Illinois Mediaspace (links are embedded in the relevant weekly overview).
+You will be given twenty points for viewing each weekly instructor overview video.
 In case you are wondering, Illinois Mediaspace tracks the viewing of course videos, so we know not only if you load a video, but how much of the video you actually watched.

 ### Readings ###